ericbear/cocos2dx-tools/README.md

 - modify the android and linux script for the above changes
 - the scripts should be executed under the project folder

+2012-06-13:
+- fix a bug for removing android folder during execute the script for linux

 2012-06-08:
 - update the file structure
 - add the creation script for linux platform